qala-io/java-course/docs/programme/web-apps.md

 # Step 1 - Servlets API core

-* Learn what a Servlet is and write a Hello World example
+* Learn what a Servlet is and write a Hello World example (Head first Servlets and JSP : demestifying servlets)
 * Learn what `web.xml` is and declare your servlet there
 * Read about `Filter` and create 2 (not one!) simple filters yourself.
-They should write something to console before the request is coming and after Servlet responds.
+They should write something to console before the request is coming and after Servlet responds. (http://tutorials.jenkov.com/java-servlets/servlet-filters.html)
-* Read about `Listener` and create one yourself
+* Read about `Listener` and create one yourself. (https://www.mkyong.com/servlet/what-is-listener-servletcontextlistener-example/)

 # Step 2 - Thread Pools